NASA-GISS/spack/lib/spack/docs/spackenv.rst

 A Spack Client is associated with a single Spack Server.

-A Spack Client maintains a single "root" Spack Environment, which keeps everything the client has been asked to install.
-Users can also (optionally) specify a "current" environment for any Spack Command.
+A Spack Client maintains a single "root" Spec Set, which keeps everything the client has been asked to install.
+Users can also (optionally) specify a "current" spec set for any Spack Command.
-In this case, the Spack Client will add anything it installs to the current environment as well as the root environment.
+In this case, the Spack Client will add anything it installs to the current spec set as well as the root spec set.

-Spack Environments On-Disk Format
+Spec Sets On-Disk Format
 =================================

-Suitable on-disk formats are to be devised for Spack Environments, Install Records and Spack Databases:
+Suitable on-disk formats are to be devised for Spec Sets, Install Records and Spack Databases:

-Spack Environment
+Spec Set
 -----------------

-A Spack Environment is stored in a directory of a known name and location.
-Users should be able to create a Spack Environment in any location they see fit; although Spack could also choose to keep an ``environments/`` folder somewhere in its tree for safekeeping.
+A Spec Set is stored in a directory of a known name and location.
+Users should be able to create a Spec Set in any location they see fit; although Spack could also choose to keep an ``specsets/`` folder somewhere in its tree for safekeeping.

-A Spack Environment directory will consist of the following:
+A Spec Set directory will consist of the following:

-  * ``info.json``: Contains misc. information about the environment.
+  * ``info.json``: Contains misc. information about the spec set.
-    Currently just the envid
+    Currently just the specsetid

   * ``spack-db/``: The Spack database (analogous to current ``$spack/opt/spack/.spack-db/index.json``).